whysumedh/os-hack/README.md

     "status": "success"
 }
 ```
-https://flask-api-141459457956.us-central1.run.app/remove-background - To use cloud vision API for object detection for masking of images
+Cloud Vision API - https://flask-api-141459457956.us-central1.run.app/remove-background - To use cloud vision API for object detection for masking of images
 ### Payload
 ```
 {